Last Updated on by

 They are powerful, comfortable and make quick work of cleaning leaves and other yard debris.
-They are also ideal for those who suffer from problems with their wrists, arms, or shoulders.
+They are ideal for large yards or

 They aren’t without their drawbacks though, such as price.
 A good one can be pretty expensive when compared to other types of leaf blowers.

 But, are they worth it?
 Should you buy one?
 Let’s find out!

 Quick Look: Here are the best backpack blowers in 2019